 - Sara — meaning 'independent woman' and/or 'princess' and also suggests 'gaiety' (happiness mixed with joy).
 Which is pretty badass.
 Comes from the Hebrew Sarah, who was wife of Abraham in the Bible and Tovah.

 - Carmen — has two separate origins in two languages: 'song' in Latin and 'God's vineyard' in Hebrew.
 Both could theoretically occur at the same time.

 - Josefa — feminine version of José, above

 - Ana — from the Hebrew Hannah, meaning 'grace of God' (all related names derive from this), and who was the mother of Samuel.
 However, as said, all related names derive from this and so with Saint Anne as the mother of the Virgin Mary, it serves double duty as a powerful Christian name.

 - Elena — from the Greek Helen, meaning 'light' and 'beautiful'.
 It is seen as a first or standalone given name frequently, though more commonly in the Americas than in Spain, but is also very frequently seen after María to form the given name María Elena.
 Usually written as Elena, but not impossible to get the form Helena either.

 - Elena Anaya, the famous Spanish actress

-- Isabella and Isabel — a form of the name Elisabeth, means something vaguely like 'I swear to God', and in its original Hebrew origin 'gift of God').
+- Isabella and Isabel — probably a form of the Hebrew name Elisabeth or Elisheva, meaning something vaguely like 'I swear to God' (and in its original Hebrew origin 'gift of God').
 Others believe it might be a form of the Phoenician Ishbaal, meaning 'daughter of Baal' or 'Baal is good'.

 - Teresa — used in referral to several famous saints, meaning 'huntress', coming from a nickname for Artemis/Diana